rayxke/kiritos-classroom/site/content/sks/spring2024/10B-english/assignment3.md

     /img/surprised-pikachu.jpeg
 ---
 ## Instructions
-1. Write an essay about a healthcare issue of your choice and describe your opinion of how to the best actions to take.
+1. Write an essay about a healthcare issue of your choice and describe your opinion of the best actions to take.
 2. You may use this [template](/docs/MLA_Essay_Template.docx) to write your essay.
 ---
 ## Grading (20 pts.)